khiati-nour/markdown-challenge/README.md

   - The Alchemist
   - Eleven Minutes
 - Cooking
-## You can always count on me when you need some motivation
+## You can always count on me when you
+feel like giving up and need some motivation

+## a funny story

+ My mother dragged me to the hairdresser to get my long hair cut.
+Arriving at the hairdresser, i asked to use the bathroom.i opened the window and i runned away to home and mama and the hairdresser waited.
+And they waited.
+Finally, my mother stormed into the bathroom, only to discover the window open and i'm not there.

+## TL;DR

+don't be affraid of changing lol